awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-point-domain-to-distribution.md

 1. In the header section of your distribution's management page, make note of your distribution's default domain name\.
 Your distribution's default domain name is similar to `123456abcdef.cloudfront.net`\.

    You must add this value as part of an alias record in the DNS of your domains\.
 We recommend that you copy and paste this value into a text file that you can refer to later\.
-For more information, see the following [Add the CNAME records to your domain's DNS zone](amazon-lightsail-validating-a-distribution-certificate.md#add-distribution-certificate-cname-records) section of this guide\.
+Continue to the next [Step 3: Add a record to your domain's DNS zone](#add-distribution-alias-record-to-dns-zone) section of this tutorial\.

-## Add a record to your domain's DNS zone<a name="add-distribution-alias-record-to-dns-zone"></a>
+## Step 3: Add a record to your domain's DNS zone<a name="add-distribution-alias-record-to-dns-zone"></a>

 Complete the following procedure to add a record to your domain's DNS zone\.

-1. On the Lightsail home page, choose the **Networking** tab\.
+1. On the Lightsail home page, choose the **Domains & DNS** tab\.

 1. Under the **DNS zones** section of the page, choose the domain name to which you want to add the record that will direct traffic for your domain to your distribution\.

-1. Choose **Add record** in the DNS zone management page\.
+1. Choose the **DNS records** tab\.
+Then, choose **Add record**\.

 1. Complete one of the following steps depending on the type of domain that you want to point to your distribution:
    + Choose an address \(A\) record to point an apex domain \(e\.g\., `example.com`\) to your distribution\.

      If an A record for the apex of your domain is already present in your DNS zone, then you will need to edit that existing record instead of adding another A record\.
-   + Choose a canonical name \(CNAME\) to point a sub domain \(e\.g\., `website.example.com`\) to your distribution\.
+   + Choose a canonical name \(CNAME\) to point a sub domain, such as `website.example.com`, to your distribution\.

 1. If you're adding an A record, then in the **Resolves to** text box choose the name of your distribution\.
 If you're adding a CNAME record, then in the **Maps to** text box enter the default domain name of your distribution\.
 **Note**